oclint/oclint-docs/usage/oclint.rst

 \-o <path>
     Instead of piping output to console, ``-o`` will redirect the report to the <path> you specified.
-\-text
+\-report-type <name>
-    Use plain text report, this is the default
+    Change output report type, by default, plain text report is used
-\-html
-    Use HTML report for better readability

 See `customizing reports <../customizing/reports.html>`_ for detail.